shirish93/shirish93.github.io/_ideas/2025-10-10-nepali-currency-unfair.md

 ---
-layout: post
-title: The unfairness of Nepali currency pegging
 author: shirish
 categories:
 - innovation
 - research
 - ideas
 - Kathmandu
+last_modified_at: '2026-08-04'
+layout: post
+title: The unfairness of Nepali currency pegging
 ---

 Nepali currency is massively overvalued for it's relative usage in the global economy.
 It's value against the dollar (and by general proxy most other currencies) going down will be good for the local market, and for the entire economy in the long term.